Nyongo/aak-backend/DIRECT_PAYMENT_SCHEDULES_README.md

 - The "Dir" in "Dir.
 Payment Schedules" refers to "Direct" payments, not "Director"
 - All monetary amounts are stored as strings to preserve precision
 - Dates are stored as strings to maintain flexibility with various formats
-- The sync process is designed to be idempotent and safe to run multiple times
+- The migration process is designed to be idempotent and safe to run multiple times
+- Follows the exact same pattern as other migration controllers in the system